Liu3422/Summer_RISCV/README.md

     - hash maps for converting opcode, funct3, and ALU_Operation to names
     - every testbench component (is model + checker sufficient for scoreboard?) featured in the instruction() class
     - Randomize state of DUT: random RF and data_memory and a random_reset_dut which randomizes and resets.
-    - Claude coded the entirety of the log parser (parser.py).
-Do I want to code my own in the future?
-        - Honestly not even that useful, just a cool little log-checker.

     Future:
     - Create more classes: Test_environment, dut_write (only a couple dut_fetch instructions change the dut currently)